-The next challenges we face are primarily focused on the collection and conveyance systems with some of the most critical projects already in construction in 2021 and others in design.
+Reliable System Operations - The next challenges are primarily focused on the collection and conveyance systems with some of the most critical projects already in construction and projected for completion in early 2022, while others are in design.
 These projects include but are not limited to:

-- Construction of the Coloma pump station to improve reliability and to increase conveyance capacity in preparation for climate change and to maintain conveyance capacity during peak storm events; and - Improvements to emergency power at all pump stations to ensure reliability of the entire conveyance system during peak storms and/or potential PG&E PSPS events. - Incorporation of force main redundancy from the Main Street pump station to support cleaning and maintenance of the force mains and to improve operational reliability.
+- Construction of the Coloma pump station to improve reliability and to increase conveyance capacity in preparation for climate change and to maintain conveyance capacity during peak storm events; and - Improvements to emergency power at all pump stations and at the treatment plant to ensure power reliability of the entire conveyance and treatment systems during peak storms and/or potential PG&E power outages. - Rehabilitation of the Beach Force Main from the Main Street pump station provides redundancy of transporting wastewater to the treatment plant to support cleaning, maintenance, reliability, efficiency, operational flexibility and reduce cost. - Remodel the existing Operations Building to improve the space needed for an upgraded lab, new control room, and relocation of operator locker and break rooms outside of the treatment plant operations area.

-Additional challenges include reducing community impacts from odors and improving site access and safety.
-The efficient and effective execution of our Capital Improvement Program remains critical for reliable system operations, meeting regulatory requirements and protecting the Bay.
+Additional challenges include continuing to reduce impacts to the community from odors, improving site access and safety and addressing new biosolids processing and disposal regulations and requirements.
+The effective execution of our Capital Improvement Program remains critical for reliable system operations, meeting regulatory requirements and protecting the Bay.